ericoporto/ags-manual-wiki/Settingupthegame.md

 background to the window and choose "Import new sprite".

-The graphic you choose to import must be at the same colour depth as your game (ie. if you are using hi-colour backgrounds, your sprites must be hi-colour, and vice versa).
+The graphic you choose to import must be at the same colour depth as your game (i.e. if you are using hi-colour backgrounds, your sprites must be hi-colour, and vice versa).
 AGS will attempt to convert the image if possible, but if your game is 256-colour then the results of downgrading a hi-colour image can be poor.